czchen/czchen.github.io/resume.md

 ### Summary

-#### Virus scan engine test engineer

-*   Test virus scan engine (VSAPI) version 9.5, 9.6, 9.7, 9.73, 9.75, 9.8.
-*   Setup and maintain Linux i386 / amd64 / arm, android, HPUX platforms.
-    *   Use puppet to maintain Linux i386 / amd64 machines.
+*   Setup apt mirror and puppet server to maintain Linux machines in virus lab (no internet connection).
 *   Build valgrind for android to perform memory usage test and profiling.
-*   Improve regression test process so that it can reach 100% pass rate from 95% (approximately).
-*   Maintain testing tools.
-*   Integrate old test scripts into new automatic test framework (SCTM).
+*   Integrate legacy test scripts into new automatic test framework (SCTM).
-    *   Automatic import test case from perl script to SCTM.

-#### Packer Solution Operation
+    *   All test cases can be imported to SCTM by just two clicks.
 *   Design an automatic process to handle virus samples.
-    *   Revise database schema.
-    *   Use `vmrun` to control several VMs at once to increase scanning throughput.
+    *   Use `vm run` to control virtual machine for 6 parallel scanning
-*   Generate scan report for developer for further analyzing.
+    *   Turning database index to improvement 10% report generating speed.

 ## [Qisda Corporation](http://qisda.com/)